lejouni/coverity-buildless-analysis/README.md

 | cov_output | ${{env.cov_output}} | Output file with full path and if output format is html then this must the folder where html will be created |

 ## Usage examples
-Run the Coverity full buidless analysis with source mode.
+Run the Coverity full buildless analysis with source mode.
 ```yaml
     - if: ${{github.event_name == 'pull_request'}}
       name: Build with Maven and Full Analyze with Coverity # This will run the full Coverity Analsysis
       uses: lejouni/coverity-buildless-analysis@v2.8.28
 ```
-Run the Coverity full buidless analysis with project mode.
+Run the Coverity full buildless analysis with project mode.
 ```yaml
     - if: ${{github.event_name == 'pull_request'}}
       name: Build with Maven and Full Analyze with Coverity # This will run the full Coverity Analsysis